Educational inequality: In the United States

-During the early 18th century, African-American students and Mexican-American students in were barred from attending schools with White Students in most states.
-This was due to the post effects of the court case Plessy v.
-Ferguson (1896) where it was decided that educational facilities were allowed to segregate White students from students of color as long as the educational facilities were considered equal.
-Educational facilities did not follow the federal mandate, in a study taken from 1890 to 1950 of the Southern States per-pupil expenditures (1950s dollars) on instruction varied from Whites to Blacks.
-On average White students received 17–70 percent more educational expenditures than their Black counterparts.
-The first federal legal challenge of these unequal segregated educational systems would occur in California Mendez v.
-Westminster in 1947 followed by Brown v.
+During the early 18th century, African-American students and Mexican-American students were barred from attending schools with white students in most states.
+This was due to the court case Plessy v.
+Ferguson (1896), in which it was decided that educational facilities were allowed to segregate white students from students of color as long as the educational facilities were considered equal.
+Educational facilities did not follow the federal mandate: a study covering the period 1890 to 1950 of the Southern states' per-pupil expenditures on instruction found that, on average, white students received 17 to 70 percent more educational expenditures than their Black counterparts.
+The first federal legal challenge of these unequal segregated educational systems occurred in California – Mendez v.
+Westminster in 1947, followed by Brown v.
 Board of Education in 1954.
-The decision of Brown v.
-Board of Education would lead to the desegregation of schools by federal law, but the years of lower education, segregation of household salaries between Whites and people of color, and racial wealth gaps would leave people of color at a disadvantage to seek proper equal education for generations to come.
-According to the EdBuild report from 2019, nonwhite school districts get 23 billion dollars less than white school districts even though they serve the same number of students.
-One way they do this is by relying heavily on taxes and districts that they draw around rich communities to get more money with the average enrollment of nonwhite districts being 10,475 while on the other hand white districts have just 1,639 enrollments on average.
-This problem is further exemplified when looking at the average money per student with white distracts getting $13,908 per student while non white districts only get $11,682 per student.
+The decision in Brown v.
+Board of Education led to the desegregation of schools by federal law, but decades of inferior education, segregation of household salaries between whites and people of color, and racial wealth gaps have left people of color at a disadvantage.
+According to the EdBuild report from 2019, non-white school districts receive 23 billion dollars less than white school districts, even though they serve the same number of students.
+School districts rely heavily on local taxes, so districts in white communities, which tend to be wealthier, receive more money per student than nonwhite districts: $13,908 per student, compared to $11,682 per student, respectively.